studiohyperdrive/tools/README.md

 # Studio Hyperdrive: Tools (_tools_)

+> [!IMPORTANT]
+> This repository has been archived as of January 2025, but the package is still being maintained.
+It has been moved to a new monorepo [here (hyperdrive-opensource)](https://github.com/studiohyperdrive/hyperdrive-opensource).
+Issues, Pull Requests, and Discussions can be opened there and will be followed up by the same core team that maintained this repo.
+>
+> The guides below are deprecated and do not guarantee proper functionality.
+The most up-to-date documentation of this repository can be found in [the documentation](https://open-source.studiohyperdrive.be/docs).

 ## General

 This repo contains general usage libraries for shd Angular projects.
 Those libraries are: